 Social media has become a huge influence in our society.
 Most businesses are aware of this and the importance of being on social media.
 Over 60% of Australian businesses have a social media presence and this number is continuously growing each year.
 Facebook is still overwhelmingly the most popular social platform for businesses, however there are constantly new social platforms popping up.
 Instagram, Snapchat, Linkedin, Twitter, Pinterest, Tumblr and youtube are just a few of the most common platforms businesses use to communicate and engage with their audiences.

-It’s obvious businesses understand having a presence on some of these platforms is important, but do we really understand why we bother?
+We know businesses understand having a presence on some of these platforms is important, but do we really understand why we bother?
 Is all the time spent thinking of posts and replying to customers really worth it?

 Simply, yes.
 It is 100% worth it.